 sudo chown -R root:root /etc/openvpn

-Networking and Firewall setup
+Networking and firewall setup

 Save and exit the file.

-before the filter line in the file.
+before the *filter

 *nat